Scoliosis, kyphosis, lordosis: Understanding the curvatures of the spine

 Pathologies of curvature of the spine

-Although natural, spinal curvatures, scoliosis, kyphosis and lordosis can become pathological, causing deformations that negatively impact your posture and overall health.
+Although natural, spinal curvatures, scoliosis, kyphosis and lordosis can become pathological, causing deformities that negatively impact your posture and overall health.

 Scoliosis

-Scoliosis being a deformation of the spine in the shape of an "S" or "C" visible when looking at the back, always indicates an abnormality.
-This abnormality can be a functional scoliosis, caused by abnormal muscular tensions of the paraspinal muscles which impact the curvature, or a structural scoliosis, this one is much more serious it is due to a malformation of the bones of the spine.
+Scoliosis, being a deformation of the spine in the shape of an ''S'' or ''C'' visible when looking at the back, always indicates an anomaly.
+This anomaly can be a functional scoliosis, caused by abnormal muscular tensions of the paraspinal muscles which impact the curvature, or a structural scoliosis, this one is much more serious and is due to a malformation of the bones of the spine.

 Functional scoliosis can be caused by prolonged poor posture, leg length discrepancy, or sciatica.
-Structural scoliosis can be caused by genetic factors, neuromuscular diseases (such as muscular dystrophy), or congenital malformations of the vertebrae.
+Structural scoliosis can be due to genetic factors, neuromuscular diseases (such as muscular dystrophy), or congenital malformations of the vertebrae.

 Kyphosis

-Kyphosis, also called hyperkyphosis, is an exacerbation of natural kyphosis, which results in a stooped posture or "hunchback posture".
-This pathology can present in the form of hyperkyphosis, excessive backward curvature of the thoracic spine or Buffalo hump, pronounced curvature of the first dorsal vertebrae or the last cervical vertebra.
+Kyphosis, also called hyperkyphosis, is an exacerbation of natural kyphosis, resulting in a hunched posture or "hunchback posture."
+This condition can present as hyperkyphosis, an excessive backward curvature of the thoracic spine, or Buffalo Hump, a pronounced curvature of the first thoracic vertebrae or the last cervical vertebra.

-The causes of hyperkyphosis are usually aging, poor posture over the long term, degenerative diseases such as osteoarthritis, osteoporosis with vertebral fractures as well as Scheuermann's disease (abnormal growth of the vertebrae in adolescents).
+The causes of hyperkyphosis are generally related to aging, long-term poor posture, degenerative diseases such as osteoarthritis, osteoporosis with vertebral fractures, and Scheuermann's disease (abnormal growth of the vertebrae in adolescents).
 The buffalo hump is due to the accumulation of fat at the back of the neck, often associated with disorders such as Cushing's syndrome.

 Lordosis

-Lordosis, or more precisely hyperlordosis, corresponds to an excessive curvature of the lumbar region, called "lumbar hyperlordosis".
-There is also cervical hyperlordosis or "cervical stiffening", which is characterized by a reduction in the natural curvature of the neck.
-Then, cervical hyperlordosis is a reduction in the natural curvature of the neck.
+Lordosis, or more precisely hyperlordosis, corresponds to an excessive curvature of the lumbar region, called "lumbar hyperlordosis."
+There is also cervical hyperlordosis or "cervical stiffening," which is characterized by a reduction in the natural curvature of the neck.

 Scoliosis, kyphosis, lordosis: Possible treatments